-Our HB-202 product candidate relies on our TheraT technology and, depending on its clinical implementation, may relate to one or more applications in our oncology patent portfolio.
-In addition to the TheraT and oncology patent portfolios, we own one patent family that relates more specifically to our HB-202 product candidate.
-This patent family includes pending applications in the United States, Europe, Australia, Canada, China, India, Japan and Hong Kong.
-Excluding the TheraT and oncology patent portfolios, the pending applications specifically related to our HB-202 product candidate are expected to expire in 2036, not giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
+Our HB-202 product candidate relies on our replicating technology and, depending on its clinical implementation, may relate to one or more applications in our oncology patent portfolio.
+In addition to the replicating and oncology patent portfolios, we own one patent family that relates more specifically to our HB-202 product candidate.
+This patent family includes one patent granted in the United States with claims directed to pharmaceutical compositions.
+This patent family also includes pending applications in the United States, Europe, Australia, Canada, China, India, Japan and Hong Kong.
+Excluding the replicating and oncology patent portfolios, the pending applications specifically related to our HB-202 product candidate are expected to expire in 2036, not giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.

-HB-301
+HB-300

-Our HB-301 product candidate relies on our TheraT technology and, depending on its clinical implementation, may relate to one or more applications in our oncology patent portfolio.
-We currently do not own any patents or patent applications that more specifically relate to our HB-301 product candidate outside of the TheraT and oncology patent portfolios.
+Our HB-300 product candidate relies on our replicating technology and, depending on its clinical implementation, may relate to one or more applications in our oncology patent portfolio.
+We currently do not own any patents or patent applications that more specifically relate to our HB-300 product candidate outside of the replicating and oncology patent portfolios.

-The actual term of any patent that may issue from the above-described patent applications claiming one of our product candidates could be longer than described above due to patent term adjustment or patent term extension, if available, or shorter if we are required to file terminal disclaimers.
+The actual term of any patent that may issue from the above described patent applications claiming one of our product candidates could be longer than described above due to patent term adjustment or patent term extension, if available, or shorter if we are required to file terminal disclaimers.
 The term of individual patents depends upon the legal term for patents in the countries in which they are granted.
 In most countries, including the United States, the patent term is 20 years from the earliest claimed filing date of a non-provisional patent application in the applicable country.